Food allergy test near me

 Although there are home food allergy test kits available, they are not always accurate.
 Some home test kits look for antibodies other than IgE antibodies, which does not mean you have a real food allergy.
 Some home test kits may ask you to send in a hair sample, which is free of IgE antibodies as well.
 The best approach to get an accurate diagnosis is to schedule an appointment with an allergist.

-Bradford Food Allergy Tests
+Paris Food Allergy Tests

 Food allergies are a common occurrence.
 Food allergies affect 32 million Americans, including 5.6 million children, according to studies.
 One in every thirteen youngsters under the age of eighteen falls into this category.